ARM-software/psa-api/doc/fwu/api/api.rst

    .. retval:: PSA_ERROR_COMMUNICATION_FAILURE
    .. retval:: PSA_ERROR_STORAGE_FAILURE

-   This function is used to complete the preparation of a new firmware image for a component.
+   This function is used to complete the preparation of the candidate firmware image for a component.
 On success, the component is in CANDIDATE state, and the update client calls `psa_fwu_install()` to initiate the installation process.

    The validity, authenticity and integrity of the image can be checked during this operation.
 If this verification fails, the component is transitioned to the FAILED state.
 From the FAILED state, the caller is required to use `psa_fwu_clean()` to return the component to READY state before attempting another firmware update.